 A healthy relationship involves rules and restrictions.
 However, too many restrictions and too rigid rules are far from being normal – it’s an indication of being an authoritarian.
 A controlling relationship suffocates the victims.
 There’s no love in this relationship (if there’s a relationship at all).
 You need to free yourself from this situation.
 Choose yourself.

 Another sign of an abusive relationship is that when your partner prohibits you from seeing your friends and family members.
 S/he would do anything to hinder you from doing what you want.
 Some of the tactics of abusers is an argument.
 They do that to make their points look reasonable while hiding their true purpose.

 A person who truly loves you never let you down or put you in an embarrassing situation.
 S/he will not insult or demean you in front of other people.
 Thus, if you notice such behaviors in your partner, you need to ponder.
 Are you letting that person do what s/he is currently doing onto you?
 Almost always, the best thing to do in that situation is to set yourself free.
 Every logical person would agree on this.

 4. Always monitors you.

 Another sign of an abusive relationship is constant monitoring.
 It’s quite annoying for anybody when someone is stalking – always monitoring one’s move.
 Stalking is a sign of a non-physical abuse.
-You also need to beware because some people are very good in making reasons.
+You also need to beware because some people are very good at making reasons.
 They may make an excuse and turn the situation into a seemingly favorable on your part.
 So you need to closely examine whether or not a person is already abusing you.